rdkcmf/rdk-aamp/README.txt

 	3: ISO639_PREFER_2_CHAR_LANGCODE language codes normalized to 2-character iso639-1 encoding (i.e. "de")

-reportbufferevent=<X> Enable/Disable reporting buffer event for buffer underflow, default is 1 (enabled) propagateUriParameters=0 to disable feature where top-level manifest URI parameters included when downloading fragments.
-Default is 1 (enabled). useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream. useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled. useRetuneForGSTInternalError=0 To disable retune mitigation for gst pipeline internal data stream error, by default this is flag enabled.
+reportbufferevent=<X> Enable/Disable reporting buffer event for buffer underflow, default is 1 (enabled)

+useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream. useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled. useRetuneForGSTInternalError=0 To disable retune mitigation for gst pipeline internal data stream error, by default this is flag enabled.